By: Andrea Dillon

 Power Homeschool is an online program for homeschoolers that can provide children with the same Acellus courses that are used in thousands of schools nationwide.
 This online school covers the core subjects plus offers electives.
 Power Homeschool has monthly and yearly plans to help with your current schooling needs.
 Please read our review of Power Homeschool for more information.

 The online schools and programs above are a small amount of those available.
-For additional schools and programs, check out our full list of online homeschooling programs.
+For additional schools and programs, check out our list of featured online homeschooling programs.

 Other Coronavirus Homeschooling Friendly Methods

 If you have the resources available, any of the homeschooling methods are at your disposal.
-However, the ones listed below are the easiest to use right now with the recent CDC recommendation of limiting contact with others.
+However, the ones listed below are the easiest to use right now with the CDC recommendation of limiting contact with others and masking.

 - Unit studies or thematic units focus on a topic that integrates science, social studies, language arts, math, and fine arts as they apply.
 Unit studies can be a great option for those homeschooling as you can use the resources you have at hand.
 Now would be a perfect time to complete a unit on germs.
-You could read about how to avoid getting sick, learn the science behind the coronavirus, run a science experiment on the best way to avoid transferring germs, and so on.
-We also have a section on free unit studies and exploration of 4 kids to help you with more ideas.
+You could even make a unit about COVID 19.
+We also have a section on free unit studies and free resources to help you with more ideas.

 - Unschooling or natural learning is similar to unit studies, but instead of the parents picking the topic, it is the child’s interests that lead the way.
 Unschooling can be great if you have naturally curious children.
 Are they into science?
 Let them read all the science books available in the house or find library ebooks online to keep their interest going.
 Have an art lover?
 Let them get creative making masterpieces and learning about artists of the past.